kvalle/greetr/blogpost.md

 The steps of this tutorial will be based on an Ubuntu 12.10 setup with Python 2.7, and we'll be installing the Ubuntu flavour of Apache 2.2.
 If you use a different configuration, then some details might differ, but the steps should still generally be the same.

-The first thing we will need to install are couple of handy tools for working with Python development: [pip](http://www.pip-installer.org/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
+The first things we will need to install are couple of tools that are handy when doing Python development: [pip](http://www.pip-installer.org/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
 If you are already familiar with these, and know how to use them, skip ahead to the next section.

 ```bash